Japan - Gender equality

 Japan’s ODA targets gender equality in a principal way relatively less than most of its peers

 Within the US$3.3 billion of Japan’s ODA in 2018 which focused on gender equality, US$206 million was directed to projects which addressed gender in a principal way.
 Although this represented a relatively large year-on-year increase of 122% from 2017, it still represents just 2% of all bilateral allocable ODA.
-This makes Japan one of the lowest DAC members (23rd) in terms of relative focus on principal gender funding.
+This makes Japan one of the lowest DAC members (twenty-third) in terms of relative focus on principal gender funding.

 Meanwhile, US$3.1 billion of Japan’s ODA was categorized in 2018 as addressing gender in a significant way.
 This amount has remained relatively static between 2016 and 2018.
 This funding is comprised largely of infrastructure projects which are categorized increasingly as gender significant funding.